 ✔️ Most of the customers will answer the first question and skip the rest if they see that the survey is quite long, especially when the questions are irrelevant to them.
 This would substantially reduce your survey completion rate, and hamper your research.
 Using logic keeps the survey less challenging for the customer, which makes it much easier for them to follow each question.

-- Gather detailed feedback after NPS or Rating score question, which can help you in product and customer relationships improvement.
+Gather detailed feedback after NPS or Rating score question, which can help you in product and customer relationship improvement.

 How to use survey logic in your survey?